Witnessing quantum memory in non-Markovian processes: Detecting quantum memory

 One approach to detecting entanglement is through entanglement witnesses.
 An entanglement witness is a hermitian operator $Z$ whose expectation value is positive for all separable states, $\langle Z \rangle = \Tr(Z\rho_{sep}) \geq 0.$ A negative expectation value guarantees entanglement of the state, whereas a positive value provides no guarantee for separability.
 In the case of processes, we define a \emph{quantum memory witness} to be a hermitian operator $Z$ whose expectation value is positive for all process matrices with classical memory \ba \langle Z \rangle = \Tr(Z W_{\textup{Cl}}) \geq 0. \ea

-We note that an entanglement witness is also a quantum memory witness for the associated process, but the reverse is not necessarily true.
-This is because the space of process matrices is smaller than the space of states.
-Process matrices obey further linear constraints $W = L(W)$, where $L$ is a projector on the subspace of valid process matrices as defined in~\cite{araujo15}, hence $\Tr(Z W) = \Tr(Z L(W)) = \Tr(L(Z) W)$--- $L$ is self adjoint---and so $L(Z)$ is also a quantum memory witness, although not necessarily an entanglement witness.
+We note that an entanglement witness is also a quantum memory witness for the associated process, but the reverse is not necessarily true. {This has to do with the fact that Eq~\ref{eq:Wab_cl} is a necessary condition for a process with classical memory but not sufficient.
+That is, not any separable state represents a comb.
+This is because the set of states is larger than the set of combs; see Fig~\ref{fig:sets}.
+Combs~\cite{chiribella09b} obey further linear constraints $W = L(W)$, where $L$ is a projector on the subspace characterised{, e.g.,} in~\cite{araujo15}.
+Hence, $\Tr(Z W) = \Tr(Z L(W)) = \Tr(L(Z) W)$---$L$ is self adjoint.This means that, if L(Z) is an entanglement witness, then Z is also a witness for classical memory, although not necessarily an entanglement witness.
+Finally, we conjecture that the space of processes with classical memory is strictly smaller than the intersection of combs and separable states.
+These are in direct analogy to the fact that not all separable channels can be realised through local operations and classical communication~\cite{Rains1997, Vedral1998, Bennett1999}.} {See Appendix A1 for further discussion.}

+\bef \center {The space of combs is smaller than the space of states.
+In turn, the space of combs with classical memory is smaller than that of separable states because combs need to obey further constraints.
+We conjecture that the space of combs with classical memory is smaller than the intersection of combs and separable states.
+(During the revision stage of this manuscript, an example confirming the conjecture was presented in~\cite{nery2021simple}.)} \eef

 A quantum memory witness is a hermitian matrix, hence it can always be decomposed into combinations of CP maps~\cite{araujo15}.
-From Equation~\ref{eq:prob} we see that the witness corresponds to the different maps of the measurement stations; for example for a bipartite process \ba Z = \sum_{i,j} \alpha_{i,j} M^{A_IA_O}_i \otimes M^{B_I}_j. \ea
+From Equation~\ref{eq:prob} we see that the witness corresponds to the different maps of the measurement stations; for example for a bipartite process, \ba Z = \sum_{i,j} \alpha_{i,j} M^{A_IA_O}_i \otimes M^{B_I}_j. \ea {Crucially, measuring the witness only requires performing the CP maps in \eqref{CPdecomposed} and does not require full process tomography.
+This makes the technique suitable for experiments, similarly to witnesses for indefinite causal order \cite{Rubinoe1602589, Goswami2018}.}

+{We note that detecting a quantum memory in an experimental setup is a procedure similar to that of detecting entanglement.
+First we need a good guess of the realised process matrix.
+We proceed by finding a witness of quantum memory, that is, an operator consisting of general quantum operations within the process.
+Experimentally, a negative expectation value of this operator detects quantum memory.}

+{Given the several approaches to non-Markovianity, based on dynamical maps rather than on process matrices, one might wonder if these could also provide a way to witness quantum memory.
+As we prove in Appendix A2, this is not the case.}